OWASP/samm/Current Releases/v2.0b/core/design/d-threat-assessment.md

 Review the threat categories relevant to your organisation.
 When you identify new threat categories, feed this information to the organisation to ensure appropriate handling.

-### Maturity Questions

-#### Q 1
-Are ...?

-*Answer Options*
-- No
-- Yes, some of the time
-- Yes, approx. half the time
-- Yes, most or all of the time

-### Quality Indicators

-### Notes
-I cannot think of good examples of threat categories.
-Anybody ?
-IMO we should go further than just yearly review of threat models.
-Any ideas ?
-What about automated analysis to verify the quality of threat models, or to discover new threats ?